THE WAY OF ZEN PRACTICE

 16. Karmic Hindrance Can Be Purified

-Subhuti, I recall that in the past period of incalculable aeons before the advent of the Buddha Dipankara, I had met with 84,000 milliards of Nayutas of all Buddhas, and made offerings by devout service to them all without estranging myself even for a while from them.
+Subhūti, I recall that in the past period of infinite kalpas before the advent of the Buddha Dīpaṅkara, I had met with 84,000 milliards of Nayutas of all Buddhas, and made offerings by devout service to them all without estranging myself even for a while from them.

-Now if at the end of the world in the last five hundred years, there should be someone else who could receive this sutra and retain, read and recite it, the meritorious virtue I gained from making offerings to all those Buddhas in the past period compared with the meritorious virtue of this person could neither come up to one hundredth part of it, nor one thousandth, one ten-thousandth, nor even one hundred-millionth part; nor could it be in the least compared with his meritorious virtue by any arithmetic.
+Now, if at the end of the world, in the last five hundred years, there should be someone else who could receive this sūtra and retain, read and recite it, the meritorious virtue I gained from making offerings to all those Buddhas in the past period compared with the meritorious virtue of this person could neither come up to one hundredth part of his, nor one thousandth, nor one ten-thousandth, nor even one hundred-millionth part; nor could it be in the least compared with his meritorious virtue by any arithmetic.

-Subhuti, if I should explain in full detail the meritorious virtue of a good man or good woman who, at the end of the world, in the last five hundred years, would receive this sutra and retain, read and recite it, some people, upon hearing it, would become very disordered in their minds and would be doubtful and unbelieving.
+Subhūti, if I were to explain in full detail the meritorious virtue of a good man or good woman who, at the end of the world, in the last five hundred years, would receive this sūtra and retain, read and recite it, some people, upon hearing it, would become very disordered in their minds and would be doubtful and unbelieving.

 17. No Self in the Ultimate